kingluddite/web-dev-notes/full-stack/mean-stack/05-mongo.md

 * Lets us interact with a debugged applications in the browser while the node application is running

 #### Install iron-node globally
-Remember that when we install something gloabally we can use it on any node application on our machine
+Remember that when we install something globally we can use it on any node application on our machine

 ```
 $ npm install iron-node -g